Autist69420/go-saucenao/README.md

     - url can be anything as long as its an image or a gif.
         - example: [1633373445123.jpg](https://cdn.discordapp.com/attachments/681523355576303627/895311255349395486/1633373445123.jpg)
     - (optional).
 Run `go build main.go` to compile it into a executable
+5. Results will be displayed in your terminal